 I lived in New York, Madrid and travelled all the way to New Zealand.
 But it was in Coonoor, India, that my life took an unexpected turn.

 On Christmas Eve 2006, covered in dust and exhausted from travel, I arrived at the Yoga and Ayurveda Retreat where I met my future husband.
-“When you know, you know,” we told ourselves with the hopeful naivete of new lovers and built a life together in Montreal.
+“When you know, you know,” we told ourselves with the hopeful naiveté of new lovers, eager to build a life together in Montreal.

 Every semester seemed impossible and the temptation to give up was too great.
-I have been outspoken about these challenges because I have learned that we connect through vulnerability, not by pretending that we are invincible.
+But through writing I learned that we connect through vulnerability, not by pretending that we are invincible.

 I don’t believe in happily-ever-after stories but stories that continue to evolve through the many ups and downs of life.

 When shared, stories can heal; stories can inspire.

 The louder we speak our truth, the lesser the shame in silence.